MOTO2N FAQ

 I can’t get a landscaper, plumber, electrician, or cable guy to show up at my place at an exact time, at all.
 They have 4-hour gaps.
 I do a 1-hour gap.

 Your appointment will be for 9-10AM or 2-3PM unless we agree on something different.
 These are arrival times.
 That means I’ll show up sometime BETWEEN either 9AM and 10AM or 2PM and 3PM.
-I’ll text you an exact time about an hour ahead of time.
+I’ll text you an exact time about an hour or two-ish ahead of time.

 Do I need to be here for you to work on my bike?